hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 # Quick-Start for HPC

-This document will help you set up the correct computing environment on a compute server, and access the notebooks on your local desktop.
+This document will help you set up the correct computing environment on a compute server (an HPC node), and access the notebooks on the HPC via your local desktop.

-## 1) Configure the software environment
+## 1) Configure the Software Environment

 This should only need to be done once.
 After you have the necessary configuration established in this step, you should be able to do